troy-west/apache-kafka-vendor-tools/README.md

 -------------------------------------
 ```

-11. View the content in the "radio_logs" stream, beginning with the earliest entry.
+11. View the content in the *radio_logs* stream, beginning with the earliest entry.
 The query can take a little time to return the initial results:

 ```ksql
 SET 'auto.offset.reset' = 'earliest';
 SELECT * from radio_logs LIMIT 10;
 ```

-The "earliest" setting tells KSQL that every query in this KSQL session should begin from the earliest offset on each topic, table, and stream.
+The *earliest* setting tells KSQL that every query in this KSQL session should begin from the earliest offset on each topic, table, and stream.

 You should see something like the following: